100% Hardwood (FSC seal of approval)

 Wood is and stays a natural product.
 The irregularities regarding texture, color and structure are what makes wood what it is: a natural and heartwarming material.

 The label 100% hardwood of tropical origin masks the best and most suitable wood sorts for seat rests that are available.
-Nontheless the material is not flueless.
-There can still be
+But this material is not perfect either.
+There can still be:

 - embeddings due to branches

 As modern street furniture is usually not designed with a look of matured timber, worm holes are unwanted although they can still turn up: